ibm-cloud-docs/databases-for-postgresql/deploy-instance-sat.md

 ```
 {: pre}

-- Once this step is complete, next step is to deploy the requested database instance.
+- Once this step is complete, the next step is to deploy the requested database instance.